knative/docs/docs/developer/eventing/sinks/kafka-sink.md

 To enable debug logging for data plane components change the logging level to `DEBUG` in the `kafka-config-logging` ConfigMap.

-1. Create a YAML file using the `kafka-config-logging` ConfigMap below:
+1. Create the `kafka-config-logging` ConfigMap as a YAML file that contains the following:

     ```yaml
     apiVersion: v1